[Additional Recruitment] Training Course for Community Leaders of Foreign Origin

-Click here for the flyer in Hiragana
+Click here for the flyer written in hiragana.

-If you are interested, please apply.
+If you're interested, please apply.

-■Dates: Saturday, September 3rd to the end of March 2017, twice a month on Saturdays from 18:30 to 20:30
+■Dates: From September 3rd (Saturday) to the end of March 2017, twice a month, on Saturdays from 18:30 to 20:30

-■ Participation fee: Free
+■Participation fee: Free

-■ Capacity: 20 people
+■Capacity: 20 people

-■ Target Audience Foreign nationals who can understand lectures in Japanese (Japanese nationals with foreign roots are also welcome)
+■Target Audience: Foreign nationals who can understand lectures in Japanese (Japanese nationals with foreign roots are also welcome).

 Course Features

-2nd Session: Saturday, September 17th [Finished]
+2nd session, September 17th (Sat) [Completed]

 3rd October 8th Saturday

-18:30~20:30 Law 3 - Labor (Focusing on the Labor Standards Act)
+18:30-20:30 Law ③ - Labor (Focusing on the Labor Standards Act)

 4th Saturday, October 22nd

-18:30-20:30 Medical care (if a foreigner gets sick)
+18:30-20:30 Medical (If a foreigner falls ill)

 Toshio Takayama (Hirano Kameido Himawari Clinic, MSW)